CodingJack/codingjack-site/README.md

 [codingjack.com](https://codingjack.com/)

-meet you on the other side
+meet you on the other side.  if you don't know, you didn't make it.